darraghenright/darraghenright.github.io/blog/2019/01/fizzbuzz-fun-with-php-iterators.md

 # FizzBuzz fun with PHP Iterators

-Happy new year!
+Or...
+NAFBI (Not Another FizzBuzz Implementation).

 [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) - that fun little coding exercise beloved of interviewers everywhere.
-Like all good diversions, it's as much about the journey as the destination... there's no end to the possible implementations.
-It's a good chance for coders to show how elegant or efficient or [hilariously ridiculous](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) they can be in (mostly) a few lines.
+Like all good diversions, it's as much about the journey as the destination... there's no end to the possible implementations, which means it's a good opportunity for the coder to show how simple, elegant, efficient or [enterprise-ready](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) they can be in (mostly) a few lines.

-I thought it was a good chance to use some of PHP's [SPL iterators](http://php.net/manual/en/spl.iterators.php).
-PHP's [Standard PHP Library (SPL)](http://php.net/manual/en/intro.spl.php) is a collection of classes, interfaces and functions designed to solve common problems.
+I thought it was a good opportunity to look at some of PHP's [SPL iterators](http://php.net/manual/en/spl.iterators.php).
+The [Standard PHP Library (SPL)](http://php.net/manual/en/intro.spl.php) is a collection of classes, interfaces and functions designed to solve common problems.
 It's definitely worth getting to know some of them as they can be very useful.

 Let's take a look: